 top of page

-Angelina’s Song advocates for music therapy for pediatric cancer patients and raises money for childhood cancer research.
-With no cure for pediatric cancer, we can make a difference in the lives of those who are impacted by childhood cancer.
+Angelina's Song advocates for music therapy for pediatric cancer patients and raises money for childhood cancer research.
+Although there is no cure for pediatric cancer, we can make a difference in the lives of those who are impacted by it.

-“Music therapy is the prescribed use of music by a qualified person to effect positive changes in the psychological, physical, cognitive, or social functioning of individuals with health or educational problems,” according to the Children’s Hospital of Philadelphia (CHOP).
-Music therapy is part of creative arts therapy which includes the arts, music, and dance and movement.
+"Music therapy is the prescribed use of music by a qualified person to effect positive changes in the psychological, physical, cognitive, or social functioning of individuals with health or educational problems," according to the Children's Hospital of Philadelphia (CHOP).
+Music therapy is part of creative arts therapy, including the arts, music, dance, and movement.

 IMPROVES PROCEDURES